New eviction resolution program coming to Sedgwick County

 Since the moratorium ended, the county has averaged 121 eviction cases per week, according to data from April.

 The grant will fund a program manager who will work out of the Sedgwick County courthouse.
 The manager will help connect landlords and tenants with legal help, rental assistance or educational resources about the eviction process.

 “We’re also interested in providing landlords and tenants with options so that they can resolve cases through alternative means when possible,” said Sarah Hoskinson, who works with the state’s Office of Judicial Administration.
 “For example, if there’s an option for mediation, we may direct people through the mediation process.”

-Judge Robert Woods, who oversees eviction proceedings in Sedgwick County, said that many people he sees in court — particularly tenants — don’t have a good understanding of the eviction process.
+Judge Rodger Woods, who oversees eviction proceedings in Sedgwick County, said that many people he sees in court — particularly tenants — don’t have a good understanding of the eviction process.
 He hopes the grant program can address this.